Farenheith/base-project-config/README.md

 "test": "run-test my-setup-test.ts",
 ```

-This is useful if you want to use a lib, like sinon-chai, and want to setup it to all your test once
+This is useful if you want to use a lib, like sinon-chai, and want to setup it to all your test just in one place.